eoh9/eoh9/test.md

 - Tapping the collapse button toggles the visibility of cardContents.
 - The collapse button image rotates when the card is collapsed/expanded.
 - The cycle status, time left, and finish time labels are updated based on ERD values.
-- The progress bar animation starts/stops based on the machine state.
+- The progress bar animation starts and stops based on the machine state.

 ### ERDs Used
 | ERD | Description |